sufyan20/interviews-challenges/Back-End-Node.js.md

 - Use Elasticsearch as a database.
 - Unit test with 100% coverage is a required.
+- You have to use any messaging system for services transportation, NATs, RabbitMQ, Mosquitto ... etc.

 ## Docker:

 - Each service should run in a separate container.
-- Redis, NATs, and Elasticsearch each in a separate container.
+- Redis, and Elasticsearch each in a separate container.
+- Whatever Messaging system you going to use, it also needs separate container.
 - Project should run with docker-compose.

 ## Readme: